ncatlab/nlab-content/pages/18822.md

   d(...)
 $$

-by the fact (prop. \ref{EvolutionaryVectorFieldProlongation}) that contraction with prolongations of evolutionary vector fields antio-commutes with the [[total spacetime derivative]] (eq:ProlongedEvolutionaryVectorFieldContractionAnticommutedWithHorizontalDerivative).
+by the fact (prop. \ref{EvolutionaryVectorFieldProlongation}) that contraction with prolongations of evolutionary vector fields anti-commutes with the [[total spacetime derivative]] (eq:ProlongedEvolutionaryVectorFieldContractionAnticommutedWithHorizontalDerivative).

 Hence the last two equations combined give